 Three young women (Barbara Parkins, Patty Duke, Sharon Tate) become close friends in New York City as each pursues a career and romance.
 Their paths will continue to cross as they climb the heights of show business ... and their fall.
 Based on the sensational best selling potboiler by Jacqueline Susann (who has a cameo as a reporter), Mark Robson would seem to be the ideal director for the project.
 After all, he was the one who turned Grace Metalious's lurid and trashy PEYTON PLACE into a insightful and sensitive look into small town hypocrisy in its 1957 film incarnation.
 Alas, lightning doesn't strike twice in this scenario.
 The film is crudely written and directed (Harlan Ellison who wrote the first draft of the screenplay kept the darker tones and downbeat ending) and some serious casting issues only add to the mess.
 The miscast Duke, the uncharismatic Paul Burke, the untalented Tony Scotti but the luminous Tate gives the only honest performance in the film.
 Still, despite everything, there's a grim germ of truth in the film's depiction the way women are (still) used, abused, chewed up and spat out in Hollywood though the film's "camp" followers aren't interested.
 Dionne Warwick sings the haunting title song written by Dory and Andre Previn which John Williams adapted into a lovely underscore.
 With Lee Grant, Martin Milner, Richard Dreyfuss, Joey Bishop, Charles Drake, Alexander Davion and Susan Hayward.

 Set in West Africa during WWII, an unhappily married police inspector (Trevor Howard) in the British colony of Sierra Leone, who is a devout Catholic, struggles with his conscience when he has an affair with a recently widowed young woman (Maria Schell).
 This situation is only exacerbated when he is blackmailed by a diamond smuggler (Gerard Oury) into compromising himself.
-Based on the highly acclaimed novel (Time named it one of the 100 best novels of the 20th century) by Graham Greene, the film stays remarkably close to the novel (except for the ending) and is anchored by a compelling performance by Howard, who gets under the very skin of a man torn apart by his betrayal of his wife, his mistress, his job and his God.
+Based on the highly acclaimed novel (Time named it one of the 100 best novels of the 20th century) by Graham Greene and directed by George More O'Ferrell (THE HOLLY AND THE IVY).
+The film stays remarkably close to the novel (except for the ending) and is anchored by a compelling performance by Howard, who gets under the very skin of a man torn apart by his betrayal of his wife, his mistress, his job and his God.
 The change of ending from the novel is odd only in that the film's ending is just as bleak as the novel's, so why bother to change it?
-Directed by George More O'Ferrell, the film keeps the spirit of Greene's work while compacting it.
+The film keeps the spirit of Greene's work while compacting it.
 The excellent supporting cast includes Elizabeth Allan (an English import at MGM in the 1930s) as Howard's wife, Peter Finch, Michael Hordern, George Coulouris and Denholm Elliott as an insufferable snitch in love with Allan.

 In an effort to find out what has become of large quantities of vanishing diamonds that the British government feels pay be stockpiled in order to depress the diamond market, James Bond (Sean Connery) infiltrates a diamond smuggling ring.
 This leads him to Las Vegas, a reclusive billionaire (Jimmy Dean) and his old nemesis Ernst Blofeld (Charles Gray) and discovers a more nefarious use of the diamonds than stockpiling.
 This was Connery's last outing as 007 and directed by Guy Hamilton who helmed GOLDFINGER.
 The film lacks the polish and glamour of the previous entries, partly due to the Las Vegas locales which lack the allure of the Swiss alps, the Caribbean, Istanbul or Japan.
 The Bond girls, Jill St. John and Lana Wood, are rather commonplace though St. John has one great moment shooting a machine gun in a bikini and high heels as the force of the gun propels her backward into the sea.
 Still, it's a solid effort in the Bond franchise with several highlights like the Bambi and Thumper confrontation and Bond confronted with two Blofelds though the two gay villains (Bruce Glover, Putter Smith) are overplayed stereotypes.
 John Barry provides the lovely score which includes one of the very best Bond songs, the title tune sung by Shirley Bassey.
 With Bruce Cabot, Laurence Naismith, Bernard Lee, Lois Maxwell, Desmond Llewelyn and Valerie Perrine.